Online Management Degree

 APU’s School of Business and Management operates on a year-round schedule, with each academic year divided into 8-week sessions (see the academic calendar for dates).
 Most students take one or two classes per session, completing their degree in 15-24 months.
 While students can choose to extend the length of their program past the average completion time by taking fewer units per term, the School of Business and Management requires completion of a graduate degree within five years of initial enrollment.

 New students are accepted to the online option throughout the year.
 The application deadline is approximately four weeks before the start of any session.
-For more information or to get started, contact APU’s Office of Graduate Admissions at (626) 815-4570 or email@example.com.
+For more information or to get started, contact APU’s Office of Graduate and Professional Admissions at (626) 815-4570 or firstname.lastname@example.org.

 Committed to Your Success